Roewe i6

-The Roewe i6 is a compact sedan produced by SAIC Motor under the Roewe brand, succeeding the Roewe 550.
+The Roewe i6 (荣威i6) is a compact sedan produced by SAIC Motor under the Roewe brand succeeding the Roewe 550.

+First generation (2017–2025)

+The first generation Roewe i6 was previewed by the Roewe Vision-R concept, that debuted during the 2015 Guangzhou Auto Show.
 The Roewe ei6 is the hybrid version of the i6.
-The Roewe i6 was previewed by the Roewe Vision-R, that debuted during the 2015 Guangzhou Auto Show.

-Roewe i6
+Roewe i6 (Gasoline powered model)

 The Roewe i6, codename IP31, was launched on the 2016 Guangzhou Auto Show in China, as Roewe's new C segment sedan, replacing the aging Roewe 550, and sharing the platform with the second generation MG 6 sedan.
 It is the first sedan model using the all new "Lv Dong" design philosophy, which means the fusion of oriental aesthetic culture and western design discipline.

 The i6 is available with two engines: a 1.0 litre three cylinder producing 125 hp, and the 1.5 litre turbo with 170 hp.

-Roewe i6 (front).
-Entry level model with halogen headlights and smaller 16 inch wheels.
-DRL shape is a little bit different from highline model.